-Under Belgium’s gambling laws, only businesses with land-based gambling operations have the right to extend their offerings online, a restriction which prompted European Commission to initiate infringement proceedings against the country in 2013 as part of Internal Market tsar Michel Barnier’s online gambling action plan.
+Under Belgium’s gaming law, only businesses with land-based gaming operations have the right to extend their offerings online, a restriction which prompted European Commission to initiate infringement proceedings against the country in 2013 as part of Internal Market tsar Michel Barnier’s online gaming action plan.
+At the end of 2017, the European Commission formally ended infringement procedures against Member States for their online gaming legislation.

 In 2016 the country passed controversial legislation that requires all online betting and casino operators to pay 21 percent VAT.